top of page

 Chettinad spinach mandi (Keerai mandi)

 A mandi is the water used to wash rice, not the superb Yemeni (now more Arab) rice dish, in this case.
-As you allow polished rice to sit in water, it extrudes starch that dissolves in water.
+As polished rice sits in water, it extrudes starch that dissolves in water.
 This gentle and small amount of starch is used in dishes from the Chettinad region as a thickening agent in curries.
-The effect is not as dramatic as adding a teaspoon, or two, of rice flour, but a subtle change in texture, more like making the curry slightly creamy.
-This curry is super simple to make, A subtle curry that highlights the flavors of spinach in a creamy mandi.
-The chilies add a pop of spice and there is very little else to distract from the sweetness of spinach and the delicate texture of the sauce.
+The effect is not as dramatic as adding a teaspoon or two of rice flour, but a subtle change in texture, more like making the curry slightly creamy.
+This curry is super simple to make.
+It's a subtle curry that highlights the flavors of spinach in a creamy mandi.
+The chilies add a pop of spice, and there is very little else to distract from the sweetness of spinach and the delicate texture of the sauce.
 I love how this dish turned out.
 This was a dish I really enjoyed.
-This has been a book I have been cooking from more recently, as much to learn new cooking techniques and learn about the culture, as to enjoy the fabulous recipes.
+This South Indian cookbook brings to my shelf the unique cuisine of the Chettinad Tamils in South India.
+This now popular cuisine is known to be extremely spicy, complex and distinct.
+This book is a beautiful collection of recipes that make this cuisine accessible to us at home.

 Ingredients: